Thailand Paid Teaching

 What to expect at the project

 Flying into Bangkok, you’ll be met by our friendly team at the airport and taken to your accommodation in the city centre.
-You’ll spend an incredible first week getting to know your peers while finding your feet and experiencing some amazing activities including a trip to a Buddhist temple, a tour of the pineapple plantations, and a visit to a local elephant sanctuary.
+You’ll spend an incredible first week getting to know your peers while finding your feet and experiencing some amazing activities including a trip to a Buddhist temple and a tour of the pineapple plantations.
 You’ll learn about Thai society, history, politics, and geography, take Thai language classes to help you with the basics, try your hand at Thai cooking, and even get to give Muay Thai (a traditional Thai sport) a go.

 In your beautiful host town of Hua Hin, you’ll be surrounded by incredible landscape from gorgeous sandy beaches to vast national parks.
 A laidback town, Hua Hin is Thailand’s oldest beach resort and a favourite summer destination for Thailand’s Royal Family.
 Without the effects of mass tourism, Hua Hin makes for a more authentic Thai experience, but still offers plenty of fun things to do in the form of water activities, buzzing outdoor markets, and a number of sandboarding centres.